Is Barbie still relevant?

-Barbie Millicent Roberts, from Wisconsin US, is celebrating her 60th birthday.
+Barbie Millicent Roberts, from Wisconsin, is celebrating her 60th birthday.
 She is a toy.
 A doll.
 Yet she has grown into a phenomenon.
-An iconic figure, recognised by millions of children and adults worldwide, she has remained a popular choice for more than six decades – a somewhat unprecedented feat for a doll in the toy industry.
+An iconic figure, recognized by millions of children and adults worldwide, she has remained a popular choice for more than six decades – a somewhat unprecedented feat for a doll in the toy industry.

 She is also, arguably, the original “influencer” of young girls, pushing an image and lifestyle that can shape what they aspire to be like.
 So, at 60, how is the iconic Barbie stepping up to support her fellow women and girls?

-When Barbie was born many toys for young girls were of the baby doll variety; encouraging nurturing and motherhood and perpetuating the idea that a girl’s future role would be one of homemaker and mother.
+When Barbie was born, many toys for young girls were of the baby doll variety; encouraging nurturing and motherhood and perpetuating the idea that a girl’s future role would be one of homemaker and mother.
 Thus Barbie was born out of a desire to give girls something more.
 Barbie was a fashion model with her own career.
 The idea that girls could play with her and imagine their future selves, whatever that may be, was central to the Barbie brand.

 However, the “something more” that was given fell short of empowering girls, by today’s standards.
-And Barbie has been described as “an agent of female oppression“.
-The focus on play that imagined being grown up, with perfect hair, a perfect body, a plethora of outfits, a sexualised physique, and a perfect first love (in the equally perfect Ken) has been criticised over the years for perpetuating a different kind of ideal – one centred around body image, with dangerous consequences for girls’ mental and physical health.
+And Barbie has been described as “an agent of female oppression.”
+The focus on play that imagined being grown up, with perfect hair, a perfect body, a plethora of outfits, a sexualized physique, and a perfect first love (in the equally perfect Ken) has been criticized over the years for perpetuating a different kind of ideal – one centered around body image, with dangerous consequences for girls’ mental and physical health.

 Body image

 Toys have a significant influence on the development of children, far beyond innocent play.
 Through play, children mimic social norms and subtle messages regarding gender roles, and stereotypes can be transmitted by seemingly ubiquitous toys.
-Early studies in the 1930s by Kenneth and Mamie Clark showed how young black girls would more often choose to play with a white doll rather than a black doll, as the white doll was considered more beautiful – a reflection of internalised feelings as a result of racism.
+Early studies in the 1930s by Kenneth and Mamie Clark showed how young black girls would more often choose to play with a white doll rather than a black doll, as the white doll was considered more beautiful – a reflection of internalized feelings as a result of racism.

-The same supposition – that girls playing with Barbie may internalise the unrealistic body that she innocently promotes – has been the subject of research and what is clear is that parents are often unaware of the potential effects on body image when approving toys for their children.
+The same supposition – that girls playing with Barbie may internalize the unrealistic body that she innocently promotes – has been the subject of research and what is clear is that parents are often unaware of the potential effects on body image when approving toys for their children.

 A group of UK researchers in 2006 found that young girls aged between five-and-a-half and seven-and-a-half years old who were exposed to a story book with Barbie doll images had greater body dissatisfaction and lower body esteem at the end of the study compared to young girls who were shown the same story with an Emme doll (a fashion doll with a more average body shape) or a story with no images.

 More worrying, there were no differences between groups of girls aged five-and-a half and eight-and-a-half years of age, with all girls showing heightened body dissatisfaction.
-Another study ten years later found that exposure to Barbie dolls led to a higher thin-ideal internalisation, supporting findings that girls exposed to thin dolls eat less in subsequent tests.
+Another study ten years later found that exposure to Barbie dolls led to a higher thin-ideal internalization, supporting findings that girls exposed to thin dolls eat less in subsequent tests.

 Exposure to unhealthy, unrealistic and unattainable body images is associated with eating disorder risk.
 Indeed, the increasing prevalence of eating disorder symptoms in non-Western cultures has been linked to exposure to Western ideals of beauty.
 Barbie’s original proportions gave her a body mass index (BMI) so low that she would be unlikely to menstruate and the probability of this body shape is less than one in 100,000 women.